LTX 180mm POLYSTYRENE FIXING PLUG 200PCS

 Is the LTX 180 mm Plug Right for Your Project?

-• Stepping down to enhanced domestic specifications?
-The LTX 160 mm plug at 200 pcs per box is the precise length match for 120–130 mm boards on housing association upgrades and improved-EPC schemes.
+• Stepping down to enhanced domestic thicknesses?
+The LTX 160 mm plug in the comparison table above is the precise match for 120–130 mm boards on housing-association upgrades and improved-EPC schemes.

 • Stepping up to deep renovation or near-Passive House builds?
-The LTX 200 mm plug at 200 pcs per box reaches 160 mm boards on new-build substrates and 140 mm boards over retrofit plaster.
+The LTX 200 mm plug in the table reaches 160 mm boards on new-build substrates and 140 mm boards over retrofit plaster.

 • Specifying mineral wool for fire-rated or high-rise façades?
-Higher-density mineral wool and fire-strategy requirements typically call for metal-pin fixings with greater pull-out capacity; the broader mechanical fixings range includes heavy-duty variants for those specifications.
+Higher-density mineral wool and fire-strategy requirements typically call for metal-pin fixings with greater pull-out capacity under current Approved Document B guidance; the wider fixing accessories range includes suitable variants.

 FAQ — LTX 180 mm Coverage, Substrates, Ordering